 Jennifer Graf

-I was introduced to Devil’s Lake Park as a UW-Madison student and fell in love with the area.
-Throughout the years I have enjoyed many hikes, swims, paddles, picnics, and camps at the park.
-I hold a Bachelor of Business Degree from UW-Madison and have been working as a project manager in the insurance industry for more than two decades.
-Prior to my work in the private sector, I worked as the Property & Liability Manager for the for the Department of Natural Resources.
-I would like to join the board of directors for the Friends of Devil’s Lake Park because I am enthusiastic about the Friend’s mission and preserving and improving the park so it can continue to be enjoyed by visitors in the future.
+Jenny was introduced to Devil’s Lake State Park as a UW-Madison student and fell in love with the area.
+Throughout the years she has enjoyed many hikes, swims, paddles, picnics, and camps at the park.
+Jenny holds a Bachelor of Business Degree from UW-Madison and has been working as a project manager in the insurance industry for more than two decades.
+Prior to her work in the private sector, she worked as the Property & Liability Manager for the Department of Natural Resources.
+Jenny joined the board of directors for the Friends of Devil’s Lake Park because she is enthusiastic about the Friend’s mission and preserving and improving the park so it can continue to be enjoyed by visitors in the future.